 - Environmental Studies major: This interdisciplinary major combines classes in the natural sciences, social sciences and humanities.
 The major requirements prepare students for graduate work in environmental studies or related fields.

 - Environmental classes: Ten departments offer classes with “green” emphases, from POLI 315 Environmental Policy and Management to ENGL 360 Creative Writing: Exploring Nature.
-This year’s offerings include:
+Some examples of course offerings include:

 ANTH 330 – Human Impact on Ancient Environment

 BIOL 104 – Environmental Biology

 ENGL 360/ SOCI 306 – Creative Writing: Exploring Nature

 ENVT 497 – Environmental Studies: Senior Seminar

 HIST 220 – American Environmental History